 After the Fire

 Much of the south and east portions of the palace were destroyed by fire in 1809.
 However, the state rooms were restored by 1813.
-Shortly thereafter, the four brothers of George IV were presented with four houses within the walls of the palace, including Clarence House, which is now home to Charles, Prince of Wales.
+Shortly thereafter, the four brothers of George IV were presented with four houses within the walls of the palace, including Clarence House, which was the residence of Charles, Prince of Wales, before he became king.

 St. James’s Palace Today